ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 Here i've been using [yarn](https://yarnpkg.com), but you can adopt this tutorial for [npm](https://npmjs.com).

-Because of yarn workspaces, it makes sense to use only yarn.
+Because of yarn workspaces, it makes sense to use <ins>only</ins> yarn.

 ### Create directory